-Making success under Theme 5 seem particularly challenging at the current time are the economic, demographic, and political conditions that the System, and indeed most of higher education in the U.S., faces.
+The economic, demographic, and political conditions that the system and most of higher education face make success under Theme 5 seem particularly challenging at the current time.
 These include:

-• A national decline in state financial support for higher education that is likely to continue in the near term.
+- A national decline in state financial support for higher education that is likely to continue in the near term.
 (Since 2008, financial support for public higher education has fallen by 1.6 percent nationally, a number that would be closer to 7 percent if it were not for the federal government's stimulus funds shoring up state support.
-Higher education analysts project that that downward trend will not begin to reverse itself until 2013 at the earliest, and may not return to prerecession levels for several years after that.)
+Higher education analysts project that that downward trend will not begin to reverse itself until 2013 at the earliest, and may not return to pre-recession levels for several years after that.) - State-imposed fiscal austerity measures that have hindered the ability of institutions to retain key personnel, fill vacancies, or invest in professional development activities.
+Thanks to the support of Maryland's political leaders, the state's higher education sector has fared better than those in all but a few states over the past two years (the percentage change in higher education appropriations for Maryland is actually up by more than 7 percent over that time, including the federal

-- State-imposed fiscal austerity measures that have hindered the ability of institutions to retain key personnel, fill vacancies, or invest in professional development activities.
-Thanks to the support of Maryland's political leaders, the state's higher education sector has faired better than those in all but a few states over the past two years (the percentage change in higher education appropriations for Maryland is actually up by over 7% over that time, including the federal stimulus funding).
-At the same time, however, public higher education institutions in Maryland have been adversely affected by freezes in hiring, salaries and benefits, cuts in funding for professional development activities, and statemandated furloughs.
+- stimulus funding).
+At the same time, however, public higher education institutions in Maryland have been adversely affected by freezes in hiring, salaries, and benefits, cuts in funding for professional development activities, and state-mandated furloughs.
 The combined effect of these actions has been deleterious to faculty and staff morale and the ability of institutions to retain many of their best and brightest faculty and staff.
 The need for fiscal austerity has also hindered the state's ability to invest in enhanced capital spending. - Changing demographics that portend not just greater demand for higher education access in Maryland but also a pronounced shift in the kinds of students who will be coming to our institutions, their level of educational preparation, and service needs.
-Between now and the end of the next decade, enrollments at Maryland's public higher education institutions are expected to increase by 20%.
-That is more than twice the 8% growth rate in college enrollment projected for the nation as a whole.
-At the same time, Maryland will have moved from being a state where nearly 60% of all high school graduates were white in 1998 to one in which almost 60% of all high school graduates are minority by 2020.
-Over the next ten years USM institutions will increasingly be educating students who come from population groups that traditionally have been underrepresented in higher education.
-Ensuring that these students gain not just educational access but educational success as well-as defined by degree attainment-will be critical not just to their own economic futures but those of the state and the System as well. - Finally, the instructional delivery and staffing models developed by traditional not-for-profit higher education institutions over the last century are facing rising pressure from competitor models-particularly those being put forward by for-profit corporations.
-The models that such competitors utilize, which tend to feature easily-replicated, highly-scripted courses taught by contract faculty teaching part-time in "no frills" degree programs, reflect a challenge that traditional higher education institutions, including the institutions in the USM, must be prepared to address or face the weakening of public support for higher education in Maryland.
+Between now and the end of the next decade, enrollments at Maryland's public higher education institutions are expected to increase by 20 percent.
+That is more than twice the 8 percent growth rate in college enrollment projected for the nation as a whole.
+At the same time, Maryland will have moved from being a state where nearly 60 percent of all high school graduates were white in 1998 to one in which almost 60 percent of all high school graduates are students of color by 2020.
+Over the next 10 years USM institutions will increasingly be educating students who come from population groups that traditionally have been underrepresented in higher education.
+Ensuring that these students gain not just educational access but educational success as well-as defined by degree attainment-will be critical not just to their own economic futures but those of the state and the system as well. - Finally, the instructional delivery and staffing models developed by traditional not-for-profit higher education institutions over the last century are facing rising pressure from competitor models-particularly those being put forward by for-profit corporations.
+The models utilized by such competitors tend to feature easily replicated, highly scripted courses taught by contract faculty teaching part-time in "no-frills" degree programs.
+Traditional higher education institutions, including the USM institutions, must be prepared to address this challenge or face the weakening of public support for higher education.